What Is A Privileged Will?

 On the other hand, a Privileged Will is more of an informal Will, which complies with Section 11 of the Wills Act 1837, not the normal validity provisions, but can nevertheless still be a valid Will.
 It can be written down, but it may also be an oral declaration.
 There doesn’t necessarily need to be any witnesses, although the oral Will must usually be said in someone’s presence, as otherwise there would be no record of it.

-The other difference is that the Executor of the Will (the person who is appointed to deal with the deceased’s Estate, which you can read about in our Wills Solicitors in Longridge’s blog, here) can be a minor (as some troops may be minors when they are ordered into combat).
+The other difference is that the Executor of the Will (the person who is appointed to deal with the deceased’s Estate, which you can read about in our Wills Solicitors in Longridge’s blog, here) can be a minor for a privileged will (as some troops may be minors when they are ordered into combat).

 Why is it called a Privileged Will?